labex-labs/labex-cheatsheets/docs/cheatsheets/en/wireshark.md

   <BaseQuizOption value="D">All network traffic</BaseQuizOption>

   <BaseQuizAnswer>
     This filter captures all TCP traffic but excludes packets on port 22 (SSH).
-The `and not` operator excludes the specified port while keeping all other TCP traffic.
+The <code>and not</code> operator excludes the specified port while keeping all other TCP traffic.
   </BaseQuizAnswer>
 </BaseQuiz>